bytescale/bytescale-upload-widget/README.md

 This example provides a file & image uploader widget, with a JavaScript callback for your uploaded file URLs.

-Files are hosted on [Upload.io](https://upload.io): a file upload & file transformation platform, designed for web apps.
+Files are hosted on [Upload.io](https://upload.io): a file upload platform, designed for web apps.

 Give it a try!